-First, it's important to realize that you're getting nervous - and that's ok.
+First, it's important to realize that you're getting nervous and that it's ok.
 Once you think or say to yourself, "I'm getting nervous," you can follow that up with "I'm going to do ____ about it."

 Below are some exercises that can help you when you acknowledge that you're getting nervous.
 Try them out one at a time and see which ones work for you.
 Not every single one will, but once you find one that does, practice it and your nervousness will decrease.

-Again, not all of these exercises will work for you - and that's ok.
+Again, not all these exercises will work for you and that's ok.
 Try them out, one at a time, when you find yourself getting nervous.

 (1) Regulating your breath